 21. Machu Picchu, Peru

 Deep in the Andes Mountains in Peru, the lost city of Machu Picchu is the most visited destination in the country.
-Built around 1450 AD, this incredible artifact of the Incan Empire remains one of the foremost ancient sites in the world.
+Built around 1450 AD, this incredible artifact of the Incan Empire remains one of the foremost ancient sites in the world, making it an ultimate bucket list spot for those who love history and the great outdoors.

 You won’t get the experience of trekking the trail if you take the train, but you’ll have more days to enjoy other parts of Peru.
 Maybe next time?